-The editorial freelancing directory Find A Proofreader recently published a short proofreading guide that I compiled especially for those who hire editorial services.
+The editorial freelancing directory Find A Proofreader has published a short proofreading guide that I compiled especially for those who hire editorial services.
 The article includes an outline of the benefits of hiring a professional proofreader and some tips on what to consider to ensure the person you choose is the best fit for you.
 Here's an introductory excerpt ...

 “Most writing could be better.
 Not just a little better – significantly better … A little attention to the final details can kick ‘pretty good’ to ‘magnificent’.”
 (D Bnonn Tennant)